Ushenish Lighthouse

-The Ushenish Lighthouse is an active lighthouse located in South Uist, Outer Hebrides, Scotland.
+The Ushenish Lighthouse is an active lighthouse in South Uist, Outer Hebrides, Scotland.

 History

 Ushenish Lighthouse was designed by engineers, David and Thomas Stevenson.
 Established in 1857, it incorporated a new 'condensing' apparatus developed by Thomas Stevenson as an improvement to the dioptric system.
 The lighthouse was automated in 1970, one of the first major automatic lights.
 The gas-operated Dalen beacon was monitored from Neist Point Lighthouse, on Skye.